anb10991/coherent_dms/README.md

 # Coherent Document Management System
-Coherent DMS using Django and React.js
+Coherent DMS using Django as Back-End and React.js as Front-End

 ## Installation guide
 - Install virtual environment for django